25th February 2019

 Before switching to an EV, it is important to understand how they compare to an internal combustion engine.
 There are several important factors that differentiate them, both with advantages and disadvantages.
 For information on the differences between types of cars, check out our blog on hybrids and electric vehicles.

 Here at Vasstech, we offer FREE electric car charging when you bring your car in for any service.
-Charging is currently available at our Knaresborough and Northallerton branches, and we are currently in the process of installing electric car charging stations at all of our UK branches, ensuring that your car is at maximum range for your journey home.
+Charging is currently available at our Knaresborough garage and Northallerton garage, and we are currently in the process of installing electric car charging stations at all of our UK branches, ensuring that your car is at maximum range for your journey home.

 Electric vehicle charging